ghzuo/Collapse/README.md

 at first, and with option (`-N`) to output the newick format with NHX metadata for displaying on [iTOL](https://itol.embl.de/).

-## TODO

-1. package database by sqlite
-2. access lineage by accession number
-3. UI interface program by Electron

 ## Reference

 - Guanghong Zuo (2022) CLTree: Annotate Phylogenetic Tree by Lineage and